Blendify/blender-manual/trunk/blender_docs/manual/physics/fluid/types/obstacle.rst

    See :ref:`Animated Mesh/Export <fluid-animated-mesh>`

 PartSlip Amount
-   Amount of mixing between no - and free-slip, described above.
+   Amount of mixing between no- and free-slip, described above.

 Impact Factor
    Amount of fluid volume correction for gain/loss from impacting with moving objects.